Discover Uganda the Pearl of Africa!

 Language in Uganda

-English is the official language, with Swahili, Luganda and other Bantu languages also spoken.
+English is the official language.
+Swahili, Luganda and other Bantu languages are widely spoken.

 Uganda weather, climate and geography

 Uganda has a tropical climate.
 Temperatures range from 21-25°C (70- 77°F) apart from the mountainous areas, which are much cooler; the top of Mount Rwenzori is often covered with snow.

 The hottest months are December to February.
 Evenings can be chilly after the heat of the day with temperatures around 12- 16ºC (54-61°F).

 Apart from the dry area in the north east, most regions in Uganda have an annual rainfall of between 1,000mm and 2,000mm.